ndrplz/self-driving-car/project_3_behavioral_cloning/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=gXkMELjZmCc" target="_blank"><img src="http://img.youtube.com/vi/gXkMELjZmCc/0.jpg"
 alt="project3" width="240" height="180" border="10" /></a>

+## Code overview

+The code is structured as follows:

 ## Goal
 The goal of the project was to train a Deep Network to replicate the human steering behavior while driving, thus being able to drive autonomously on a simulator provided by [Udacity](https://www.udacity.com/).
 To this purpose, the network takes as input the frame of the frontal camera (say, a roof-mounted camera) and predicts the steering direction at each instant.